 This is not an advocacy site.
 We neither promote nor oppose medical male circumcision.
-The aim of this website is to provide information on male circumcision based on scientific and medical evidence, and to provide counter arguments to some of the claims and accusations made by those opposing the procedure, and to expose the tactics that are often used to scare and intimidate those who think differently.
+The aim of this website is to provide information on male circumcision based on the best available scientific and medical evidence, and to provide counter arguments to some of the bogus claims and accusations made by those opposing the procedure, and to expose the tactics that are often used to scare and intimidate those who think differently.
 This will help those considering the procedure, whether for themselves or their sons, to make an informed choice.
 It also provides a resource for medical professionals and for debunkers of pseudoscience confronted with the misleading anti-circumcision propaganda that now swamps the internet.

 “Intactivists” and their Methods